cjh0613/hexo-github/README.md

 repo     | GitHub repository name of that user commit   | Commit sha1 referenced in the article auto_expand | (Optional, default == false) true of false.
-Expand the timeline once synced if set to true.
+Expand the timeline once synced if set to true. width    | (Optional, default == 100%).
+Widget's width.
+It should be a valid CSS width value.

 Example: